professional development

 Teachers Turn The Key

 Agricultural education is continually faced with a shortage of qualified teachers.
 Unless those who have been trained actually enter and remain in the profession for a period of several years, the shortage of qualified teachers will prevail.
-In 2003, NAAE developed the Teachers Turn the Key program as a means of encouraging young teachers to remain in the profession and to support and recognize participation in professional development.
+In 2003, NAAE developed the Teachers Turn the Key professional development program as a means of encouraging young teachers to remain in the profession and to support and recognize participation in professional development.
 Since its inception, the program has impacted over 600 teachers across the United States.

 Are you eligible?

-Applications for the 2024 Teachers Turn the Key Program are now closed.
+Applications for the 2025 Teachers Turn the Key Program will open on April 15, 2025 and are due June 15, 2025